joonassandell/portfolio/README.md

 - `npm run build`: Build the application
 - `npm run preview`: Build the application and preview it locally.
 When previewing app, set `NEXT_PUBLIC_ORIGIN` in [.env.local](.env.local) to `http://localhost:3000`.
 If previewing in LAN, then apply LAN origin (e.g. `http://192.168.0.110:3000`).
 - `npm run start`: Start the application in production mode.
 The application should be compiled with next build first.
-- `npm run deploy:preview`: [Deploy preview](https://vercel.com/docs/concepts/deployments/preview-deployments) of the application to Vercel (previews are like "staging")
+- `npm run deploy:preview`: [Deploy preview](https://vercel.com/docs/concepts/deployments/preview-deployments) of the application to Vercel (preview is like "staging").
+Note that this deploys your local copy no matter of the git commit state.

 ### Notes

 - Previews are deployed always locally so that the preview url stays the same. `urlState` fn needs the origin url (`NEXT_PUBLIC_ORIGIN`) which needs to match the domain it's used in.
-Couldn't figure out how to get the origin server side so the env variable was created.
+Couldn't figure out how to get the origin (= protocol & domain) server side so the env variable was created.
 - In development, project pages etc. may take a while because of the blurhash placeholder generation.
 After build build everything is fine.
 - Exit animations work in various components (e.g. `Template.js`) because `App.js` contains `AnimatePresence` which wraps all the pages/components.